Kenizzer/2bRAD-Edwards-Lab/README.md

 ##Useful commands to start
     $ man "command"
-This will show the manual for any command in UNIX, these are very detail and are invaluble.
+This will show the manual for any command in UNIX, these are very detailed and are invaluble.

     $ ls -lsha
 Checks permissions & size